Best White Noise Machines for Babies (2026)

 Pick Cymrix if: you want the best raw sound + night light at the lowest price.

-Both are stationary nursery machines with app control and night lights, but at very different prices (~$90 vs ~$50).
-Hatch has the more polished app, more bedtime stories, and broader ecosystem (works with Hatch Restore for parents).
-Dreamegg Nite1 has 34 sounds vs Hatch's 18+, no subscription, and roughly half the price.
-Mother & Baby and Mommyhood101 both call Nite1 the budget Hatch alternative. [src1, src5, src6]
+Both are stationary nursery machines with app control and night lights, but at very different prices (~$80 vs ~$33).
+Hatch has the more polished app, sleep stories, and a broader ecosystem (works alongside Hatch Restore for parents), though the extras sit behind a Hatch+ subscription after the included trial.
+The Nite 1 has 34 sounds, an ok-to-wake clock and a routine builder with no subscription at all, for roughly 40% of the price.
+Mother & Baby and Mommyhood101 both call the Nite 1 the budget Hatch alternative. [src1, src5, src6, src9]

-Pick Hatch Rest+ if: you want the premium ecosystem, polish, and bedtime stories.
+Pick Hatch Baby if: you want the premium ecosystem, polish, and sleep stories.

-Pick Dreamegg Nite1 if: you want 90% of the features for ~55% of the price, and you hate subscriptions.
+Pick Dreamegg Nite 1 if: you want 90% of the features for ~40% of the price, and you hate subscriptions.

 Yogasleep Dohm Classic vs SNOOZ Smart

 The two pure-fan machines.
-Dohm is the original (since 1962), mechanical, no electronics, just two speeds — $35-45.
-SNOOZ adds an app, dB display, scheduling, and a subtle nightlight — $80.
-Sleep consultants split between them: Dohm wins on simplicity and “always works”; SNOOZ wins on smart-home integration and exact dB control (critical for AAP compliance). [src3, src4, src8]
+Dohm is the original (since 1962), mechanical, no electronics, just two speeds — now ~$50.
+SNOOZ adds an app, dB display, scheduling, and a subtle nightlight — ~$100.
+Sleep consultants split between them: Dohm wins on simplicity and “always works”; SNOOZ wins on smart-home integration and exact dB control (critical for AAP compliance).
+With the Dohm at ~$50 the gap has narrowed to 2x, not 3x. [src3, src4, src8]

 Pick Yogasleep Dohm Classic if: you want zero-electronics reliability and the cheapest pure fan sound.